 How to Make Crab and Ahi Tuna Towers

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-Pro-tip: We purchased a food ring mold from a local restaurant supply store for about $10 but you can also use an aluminum can just cut off both ends or even a 3-inch section of a PVC pipe.
+Pro-tip: We purchased a food ring mold from a local restaurant supply store but you can also use an aluminum can just cut off both ends or even a 3-inch section of a PVC pipe.

 1. Prepare the ingredients: Cut the mango and avocado into 1/4-inch cubes and dice the peppers and cucumbers.
 In a small bowl place the mangos, avocados, peppers, cucumbers, lime juice, salt, and cilantro and gently mix to combine.
 Dice the tuna into 1/2-inch pieces.

 2. Assemble the Layers: Place the food ring mold in the center of a plate and fill with 3-4 tablespoons of the mango avocado mixture into the ring mold and gently press down.
 The layer should be approximately 1-inch thick.
 Then place half the crab into the ring mold on top of the mango avocado layer and gently press down.
 Finally, place half the ahi tuna into the ring mold on top of the crab layer and gently press down.
 Carefully remove the ring mold.
 Repeat for the second crab and tuna tower.

 3. Serve: Top the tower with a sprinkle of black and white sesame seeds and microgreens.
 Crab and Ahi Tuna Towers should be served immediately with fried wontons or tortilla chips.